How to identify catkins

 Hazel - Corylus avellana

-Golden catkins on bare twigs release clouds of yellow pollen that seem to dissolve in the air, destined for tiny female flowers that are just clusters of carmine stigmas protruding from a bud.
+Golden catkins can be found on the bare twigs of hazel trees.
+The catkin releases clouds of yellow pollen that seem to dissolve in the air, destined for tiny female flowers that are just clusters of carmine stigmas protruding from a bud.

 Alder - Alnus glutinosa

 Longer, more knobbly and darker than hazel, these are the first catkins to shed pollen in spring.
 They’re carried on the tips of twigs, often alongside clusters of tiny red-tipped female flowers.

 Can you spot the difference between a sweet chestnut and a horse chestnut?
 Or a sycamore seed and a field maple?
 Here is our expert guide on how to identify nuts and seeds from common British tree species.

 This has separate male and female trees.
 Male catkins are clad in golden stamens; female catkins are spiky and green.
 Both secrete nectar – key energy for bees and butterflies in early spring.

 Male catkins elongate and shed pollen at the same time as leaf buds open.
 Female catkins are short and point upwards, hanging downwards after pollination, when the seeds develop.

 Trees come in many different varieties, shapes and sizes, and many of Britain’s common tree species will be easily recognisable.
 Purifying our air by absorbing carbon dioxide and other harmful gases, trees are vital for the health of the planet.

 Trees also provide a habitat and food for wildlife, creating an ecosystem where birds, insects and other creatures can live.